MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/03_the_game1_file/index.md

 ## Conclusion

-Let's review what you accomplished in this chapter:
+Here is a review of what was accomplished in this chapter:

 - You read through the default code provided in a *Game1.cs* file created by a MonoGame template.
 - You learned about the lifecycle of a MonoGame game project.
 - You learned what a game loop is and how it is implemented in MonoGame.

-In the next chapter, you'll start working with sprites and learn how to load and render them.
+In the next chapter, you will start working with sprites and learn how to load and render them.

 ## See Also